vinckr/site/README.md

 `chore`: fixing small errors in articles, typos, archiving drafts, and similar (uninteresting) chores

+`refactor`: a commit of the type refactor renames something or moves a file

 not part of conventional commits and specific to this site:

 `weblog`: new entry to the monthly weblog